Creamy Crawfish and Shrimp Etouffee

 Freezing & Storage

-• Refrigerator storage: Store leftover étouffée in an airtight container in the refrigerator for up to three days.
-The sauce will thicken slightly as it chills.
+• Refrigerator – Store leftover etouffee in an airtight container in the refrigerator for up to 3 days.
+The sauce will thicken slightly as it chills but loosens back to the right consistency when reheated gently over low heat with a small splash of cream or stock.

-• Reheating from the refrigerator: Warm over low heat on the stovetop, stirring often to keep the sauce smooth.
-Add a small splash of cream or stock if needed.
+• Reheating from the refrigerator – Warm over low heat on the stovetop, stirring often to keep the sauce smooth.
+Add a small splash of cream or stock if the sauce has tightened too much during storage and stir until the texture comes back together.

 Yes.
-Shrimp and crawfish are often combined in home-style étouffée when cooked properly.
-Adding both near the end keeps the shrimp tender and prevents the crawfish from breaking down.
+Shrimp and crawfish are often combined in home-style etouffee and work well together when added near the end of cooking.
+Adding both late keeps the shrimp tender and prevents the crawfish tails from breaking down into the sauce.

-Cajun étouffée relies on a blonde roux, no tomatoes, and a simpler spice profile.
-Creole versions often include tomatoes and reflect New Orleans influences.
+Cajun etouffee relies on a blonde roux, no tomatoes, and a straightforward spice profile rooted in rural Louisiana cooking.
+Creole versions often include tomatoes and reflect the more layered influences of New Orleans city cooking.

 Join The Community